dkvz/dkvz-blog-backend/README.md

 # TODO
 - [ ] I need a generic function for "count" queries.
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.
+- [ ] Test coverage is lacking in queries.rs.